CDidier80/mern-boilerplate-script/README.md

 ## Setup and Use

 1. I keep my scripts in my root/home folder, in a sub-folder called scripts.
 I suggest you do the same or similar.
 To get to the root/home folder, in your terminal type cd ~ because the tilda ( ~ )is the symbol for the home folder.
-In your Mac Finder app it shows up as the one with a house icon.
 So all my scripts are stored in ~/scripts

    `mkdir scripts`